woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 # Opening

 ## Chapter Twenty
 We're always seeking.
 That might be the best definition of a human being: the seeker.
-Were looking for ways to survive, to be secure and powerful, to be gratified and fulfilled.
+We're looking for ways to survive, to be secure and powerful, to be gratified and fulfilled.
 As we have seen, the mind normally never stops seeking.
 It is its very nature.

-In sum, each of us has certain stimulus-response programs which are predominant and which determine what canbe called our prevalent theme or pattern or <u>racket</u> in life.
+In sum, each of us has certain stimulus-response programs which are predominant and which determine what can be called our prevalent theme or pattern or racket in life.
 It is our predominant attitude.

 For some of us the habitual response may be anger.
-For others the habitual <u>tone</u> might be <u>cynicism</u>.
+For others the habitual tone might be cynicism.
 Some of us have a life which is about trying very hard.
-For some the habitualt one is grief.
-Some of us stuff down our emotions and become very <u>monotone</u>.
+For some the habitual one is grief.
+Some of us stuff down our emotions and become very monotone.
 Many other examples could be given.

-The tone is not always apparent, but is always there as an <u>undercurrent</u>.
+The tone is not always apparent, but is always there as an undercurrent.
 Our predominant theme or pattern in life is our mode of survival moment-to-moment, our unconscious method of coping.
 According to our programming, it is how we seek to survive.

 Along with this predominant pattern or survival-mode,each of us has a predominant method or complex of methods for seeking happiness.
 This is how we feel we can achieve fulfillment, completion, satisfaction.
 It’s our dream, our search.It’s our path.
 If the survival-mode is our way of seeking to avoid the stick, then this is our predominant way of seeking the <u>carrot</u>.
 It’s the rainbow on the horizon for us.